jonas-lomholdt/ndc-outcomes-2024/README.md

 - A PR review can take up to 45 min
 - Don't do large PR's (eg. +50 file changes)
 - Include a good description so the reviewer doesn't have to start digging to understand what's going on
+- Don't nitpick, and if you do, keep it at a minimum